dominikhaid/docker-compose-collection/README.md

 - wordpress / good ol wordpress ready to use

 ```
-ALL files are ready to run. just change the file name to docker-compose up -d.
+ALL files are ready to run. just change the file name to docker-compose and run docker-compose up -d.
 Some files require to change username or passwords for security reasons.
 ```